 9. Tokyo Opera City Tower

 The entertainment cum commercial hub completed in 1996, 234 meters high with 54 floors, Tokyo Opera City Tower was designed by the architect Takahiko Yanagisawa.
-The astounding structure accommodates a media-art museum two concert halls, an art gallery which holds exhibitions from time to time, retail outlets, office spaces and state of the art restaurants.
+The astounding structure accommodates a media-art museum two concert halls, an art gallery that holds exhibitions from time to time, retail outlets, office spaces, and state of the art restaurants.

 10. Sumitomo Fudosan Roppongi Grand Tower

 The landmark building completed in the year 2016, 45 storied 230.76 meters high has both commercial and residential spaces.
-It was designed in collaboration with Nikken Sekkei, Obayashi Corporation, and Taisei Corporation.
+It is one of the 15 tall buildings in Tokyo and was designed in collaboration with Nikken Sekkei, Obayashi Corporation, and Taisei Corporation.
 The highlight of the building is Japan’s largest passenger type elevator with a capacity of 5,900 kg.

 11. Shibuya Scramble Square